- Penned In The Margins

 Her first major collection, A Body Made of You, a series of poems written for writers, artists, strangers, lovers and friends was published by Penned in the Margins in 2011.

 Beautiful Girls was published in November 2013 by Penned in the Margins and was selected as a Poetry Book Society Recommendation for Winter 2013.
 The section of the collection titled ‘Joseph’ was also the winner of The New Writer's Prose & Poetry competition 2012, and the poem ‘Square Man‘ was featured as The Saturday Poem in The Guardian in June 2014.
+Her poem 'i am very precious' was shortlisted for the Forward Poetry Prize for Best Single Poem in 2016, and her collection Sunshine (2016) was shortlisted for the Costa Poetry Prize.

 Lee-Houghton is a regular reviewer for The Short Review and has contributed to literary magazines such as Poetry Wales, 3:AM, Tears in the Fence, Poetry Salzburg Review, The New Writer, La Reata and The Reader.
 Her poem, ‘Jim’ was featured in Starry Rhymes, a chapbook published by Read This Press in 2011 to commemorate what would have been the 85th birthday of Allen Ginsberg.